alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

     app.kubernetes.io/name: APP_NAME
     app.kubernetes.io/instance: {{ .Release.Name }}
 ```
-The `{{ .Release.Name }}` variable is populated automatically when we render the chart.
+Helm automatically populates the `{{ .Release.Name }}` variable when you render the chart.

-You have created a stable endpoint to direct public internet traffic to.

 ## Create an Ingress

-You must define an Ingress to route public internet traffic to the stable endpoint that you created when you defined the Service.
+You must define an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to route public internet traffic to the stable endpoint you created when you set up the Service.

 Create a `ingress.yaml` file in the `templates` directory with the following code: